 The next reason to come to mind is that food just tastes good.
 I enjoy my food and take my time while chewing.
-Chewing thorough exposes more surface area of the food to my taste buds, so I get better flavor from chewing thoroughly.
-To paraphrase Andrew Dice Clay, "Mastication is king."
+Chewing food thoroughly exposes more of the surface area of the food to my taste buds, so I get better access to the flavor of food by chewing my food completely.

 Thorough chewing makes sense because your stomach doesn't have teeth.
 People who wolf down their food are missing out on one of the most sensuous pleasures, that of a divine salad topped with a perfect avocado, brown rice and black beans with a bit of red pepper, or mango mousse.
 Food preparation is a fine art built on thousands of years of experimentation and refinement, and each meal takes time to prepare.
 So why not take your time to eat it when the meal is ready?
 I see a meal eaten in a big hurry as a waste of time, so I give myself plenty of relaxed time to eat, every day.

 There is one other dimension to add here.
 If you chew your food thoroughly, you increase the amount of surface area available for digestion.
 The stomach uses acid and enzymes to break the food down, not teeth.
-Oh, there is some agitation of course, but unless the food is broken down enough by the teeth, putting whole food bits in the stomach does nothing more than leave an impressive deposit at the porcelain bank.
+Oh, there is some agitation of course, but unless the food is broken down enough by the teeth, putting whole food bits in the stomach does nothing more than let the food pass through, undigested.

 I find that if I chew more, I eat less.
 My appetite is more satisfied by thorough chewing and I don't feel hungry much at all after a good meal.
 Of course, this depends on what you're eating.
 McD's actually has labs to test their food with the target of making you feel less full when you're done.
 On the other hand, minimally processed or whole food will stick with you longer, especially if you chew your food thoroughly.
 Home made meals are the best, by far.